What Can FIFO Workers Claim On Tax? 2022 Tax Deductions Explained

 Low and Middle-Income Tax Offset

 The ATO has set the low and middle income tax offset amount to a base of $255 and up to $1,080.
 Although the full offset amount is $1,080 per year, you may not be entitled to the full offset amount.
-This tax offset is available for the 2018 to 19, 2019 to 20, and 2020 to 21 income years.
+This tax offset is available for the 2018-19, 2019-20, 2020-21 and 2021-22 income years.
 The value of the tax offset you’re eligible for depends on factors like your present living circumstances, taxable income, and the amount of taxes you paid.